vendia/blog/pages/legal-huguesdpa.md

       "**Affiliate**" means any entity which owns or controls, is owned or controlled by, or is under common ownership or control with respect to either Party.

       "**Applicable Privacy Law(s)**" means all worldwide data protection and privacy laws and regulations applicable to the Personal Data in question, including, where applicable, EU Data Protection Law, European Union General Data Protection Regulation (EU GDPR) and the California Consumer Privacy Act of 2018 (CCPA).

       "**Authorized Person(s)**" means any person who Processes Personal Data on Vendia’s behalf.

       "**California Personal Information**" means Personal Data that is subject to the protection of the CCPA.

       "**CCPA**" means California Civil Code Sec.
 1798.100 et seq. (also known as the California Consumer Privacy Act of 2018).

       "**Consumer**", “**Business**”, “**Sell**” and “**Service Provider**” each will have the meanings given to them in the CCPA.

       “**Controller**” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.
 In the event of an Instruction that involves multiple Controllers, an originating Controller (“Sender or Sending Controller”) shall issue the Instruction to Vendia; any such Instruction shall necessitate the Processing of Personal Data on behalf of a single or multiple recipient Controllers (“Receiver or Receiving Controller(s)”).
 The Sending Controller and Receiving Controller are defined by Instruction and may or may not be CUSTOMER Affiliates.

       “**Controller Data**” means any data owned and under CUSTOMER’s custodianship.
 CUSTOMER shall own all rights, title, interest and responsibility in and to Controller Data, as well as any and all intellectual property rights.
 Controller Data may or may not include Personal Data.
 The Services under Agreement may be used to Process Controller Data.
 For clarity, Controller Data does not include resource identifiers, attributes, or other data labels.

-          **“Data Location”** means the geographical location in which data resides at rest.
+      "**Data Location**" means the geographical location in which data resides at rest.
 Controllers Instruct Vendia on the region where the Services will store Controller Data.
 Unless Instructed, the Services do not limit the location from which Controller may access Controller Data.

       “**Data Protection Laws**” means all applicable worldwide legislation relating to data protection and privacy which applies to the respective party in the role of Processing Personal Data in question under the Agreement and/or DPA, including without limitation European Data Protection Laws, the CCPA, and the data protection and privacy laws of Australia and Singapore; in each case as amended, repealed, consolidated or replaced from time to time.

       “**Data Subject**” means the individual to whom Personal Data relates.

       “**Europe**” means the European Union, the European Economic Area (EEA) and/or their member states, Switzerland, and the United Kingdom.

       “**European Data**” means Personal Data that is subject to the protection of European Data Protection Laws.

       "**European Data Protection Laws**" means data protection laws applicable in Europe, including: (i) Regulation 2016/679 (including all updated revisions of the same) of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data (General Data Protection Regulation) ("GDPR"); (ii) Directive 2002/58/EC concerning the Processing of Personal Data and the protection of privacy in the electronic communications sector; and (iii) applicable national implementations of (i) and (ii); or (iii) GDPR as it forms parts of the United Kingdom domestic law by virtue of Section 3 of the European Union (Withdrawal) Act 2018 ("UK GDPR"); and (iv) Swiss Federal Data Protection Act on 19 June 1992 and its Ordinance ("Swiss DPA"); in each case, as may be amended, superseded or replaced.

       “**Instruction” **means a binding order issued by a Controller to a Processor and directing the same to perform a specific action with respect to the Processing of Personal Data and/or Controller Data.
 Example Instructions include, but are not limited to: (a) modelling and representation of data; (b) establishing Data Location (c) data anonymization and redaction; (d) data access controls, freezing, blocking or otherwise making data temporarily or permanently unavailable; (e) data modification or deletion; (f) transferring data from a Sending Controller to Receiving Controller(s).
 Instructions may be issued through Graphical User Interfaces (GUI), Application Programming Interfaces (API), Command Line Interfaces (CLI), Software Development Kits (SDK) and/or other tools provided by Vendia Agreement.
 The terms “Instruct”, “Instructions” and “Instructed” will be construed accordingly.

       "**Personal Data**" means information relating to an identified or identifiable natural person ("Data Subject") where such information is contained within Controller Data.
 For the avoidance of doubt, Personal Data includes personally identifiable information under applicable Data Protection Laws.

       "**Personal Data Breach**" means any unauthorized or unlawful breach of security leading to, or reasonably believed to have led to, the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored or otherwise Processed.
 Personal Data Breach will not include unsuccessful attempts or activities that do not compromise the security of Personal Data.

       “**Processing**” means any operation or set of operations which is performed on Personal Data, encompassing the collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction or erasure of Personal Data.
 Processing an Instruction may result in Personal Data being transferred from a Sending Controller to a Receiving Controller.
 The terms “Process”, “Processing”, “Processes” and “Processed” will be construed accordingly.

       “**Processor**” means a natural or legal person, public authority, agency or other body which Processes Personal Data on behalf of the Controller.

       “**Standard Contractual Clauses (SCCs)**” means European Commission pre-approved contractual clauses ensuring compliance with the General Data Protection Regulation (GDPR).

       “**Services**” means the services made available by Vendia, including those services described in the Service Terms of the Agreement, including associated APIs and Vendia Content (as defined in the Agreement).

       "**Sub-Processor**" means any third party (including any Vendia affiliates) engaged directly or indirectly by Vendia to Process any Personal Data.
 This definition shall also include any third party appointed by a Sub-Processor to Process any Personal Data.

       ####3.
 CUSTOMER Obligations